 Keep in mind that some parking deals on Groupon can be offered for a limited time, while others may be seen consistently on the deal site.
 So if you see a good deal, grab it while you can.
 Oh, and be sure to read all the details to make sure the deal is good for your travel dates!

-Eliminate long term airport parking at SFO with two one-way car rentals
+Skip long term parking at SFO airport with two one-way car rentals

 Sometimes, finding the cheapest parking at San Francisco airport means avoiding it altogether.
 How?
 Reserve two one-way car rentals and leave your personal vehicle at home.